 1/2 c baby spinach leaves

-Lay your Flatout Wrap (I like these because of their shape and how healthy they are) and spread a layer of hummus on it, leaving about a half inch from one of the long edges clean.
+Lay your wrap on a flat surface, and spread a layer of hummus on it.
+Leave about a half inch from one of the long edges clean.

 The best part?
 Add ingredients you like.
 Take out ones you don’t have in the fridge.
 Change it up, and enjoy it a little different each time.
 And trust me, you will enjoy it!